 So why won’t they recommend boarding out your loft?

-The second reason they don’t want you to board your loft is the fact that there is a lot of insulation in new builds and its very high, so they presume to board a loft they insulation would have to be removed or worse still squashed.
+The second reason they don’t want you to board your loft is the fact that there is a lot of insulation in new builds and its very high, so they presume to board a loft the insulation would have to be removed or worse still, squashed.

 Unfortunately this can be the case with a cowboy builder or DIYer who has no knowledge of building regulations or good building practice.

 Not too many years ago there was an influx of these “so called joiners” knocking on the doors of new build housing estates and selling cheap loft boarding from as little as £200.
-What these guys didn’t know is how to install a safe strong supporting sub-frame to hold the boarding and storage weight.
+What these guys didn’t know, was how to install a safe strong supporting sub-frame to hold the boarding and storage weight.

 They used to remove the loft insulation and throw in the eaves or worse still they would squash it down so much it popped the plasterboard fixings, and later caused damp and mould issues.

-But….
-There is now a way to safety board your loft for storage even if you have high insulation levels without having to remove it or squash it down.
+But… There is now a way to safely board your loft for storage, even if you have high insulation levels, without having to remove it or squash it down.

-We have a system called LoftZone raised loft floor, and this allows a simple but very unique raised platform to be built above the insulation levels of up to 300mm, without any compromise to the existing insulation.
-This system is supported by the carbon trust, its energy efficient and is made in the UK.
-It’s won many awards including invention of the year at the Ideal Home Exhibition.
+We have a system called LoftZone Raised Loft Floor, which allows a simple but very unique raised platform to be built above the insulation levels of up to 300mm, without any compromise to the existing insulation.
+This system is supported by the carbon trust, it's energy efficient and is made in the UK.
+It’s won many awards, including invention of the year at the Ideal Home Exhibition.

 Now this new system has been introduced on to the market and is professionally installed by factory approved and certified installers only, with a five year guarantee.
 Things are about to change.

-Oh yes, although the builders / developers will never recommend a trade these having your loft boarded professionally they cannot disagree with as it is all done to a code of practice, is safe and does not affect the loft insulation, cause condensation or weaken your ceiling or roof.
+Oh yes, although the builders / developers will never recommend a trade, having your loft boarded professionally they cannot disagree with as it is all done to a code of practice, is safe and does not affect the loft insulation, cause condensation or weaken your ceiling or roof.

-Done professionally you can get storage in your new home without fear of it being done in the wrong way or some poor DIY job someone may charge you for.
+Done professionally, you can get storage in your new home without fear of it being done in the wrong way or some poor DIY job someone may charge you an arm and a leg for.

-FREE surveys and written detailed quotes are always provided for this type of work, (as simple as it may seem) it cannot be guessed at.
+FREE surveys and written detailed quotes are always provided for this type of work, for as simple as it may seem, it can't be guessed at.

-A professional loft survey is always recommended and always given.
+A professional loft survey is always recommended and always given by ourselves.

-If you would like a FREE professional survey and quote please Call our central enquiry number for the northwest area on 01254 879040
+If you would like a FREE professional survey and quote please call our central enquiry number for the NorthWest area on 01254 370073

-Replacing an old loft hatch must be done correctly, no point modifying an old push off hatch by reversing it putting hinges on and a catch without adequate draft seals, insulation and locking points.
+Replacing an old loft hatch must be done correctly.
+No point modifying an old push up hatch by reversing it, putting hinges on and a catch without adequate draft seals, insulation and locking points.

-In most cases it is not necessary to do this and it's far more cost effective and makes more sense to install a brand new draft sealed British Standards approved hinged door hatch and frame.
+In most cases, it's not necessary to do this and it's far more cost effective and makes more sense to install a brand new, draft sealed British Standards approved hinged door hatch and frame.

 Most of us at some point or another had our insulation updated to the government recommended level of 270mm.